codefellows-portland-javascript-401d4/makeup-lab/README.md

 1. `/welcome` - A main welcome/landing page that greets users and is publically assessable.
 2. `/neighborhoods` - A Neighborhood page that lists all neighborhoods showing the name of the neigborhood along with count of saved restaurants for each neighborhood.
-  1. User can select one quadrant and list will filter client side
+  1. Provide a way for the user can select one quadrant and list will filter client side to that quadrant.
   1. User should be able to add a new neighborhood.
 Can be inline or use a popup.
   1. User can click on a neighborhood and transition to the `/neighborhoods/:id` state
 3. `/neighborhoods/:id` - Shows a list of all restaurants that have been saved to that neigborhood,